Ramestta-Blockchain/rama-swap-ui/RamaSwapV2-Contract/README.md

-# UniswapV2 Contracts
+# RamaswapV2 Contracts

-This is a minified working version of UniswapV2 smart contracts.
-All you need to get your own version of uniswap contracts up and running
+This is a minified working version of RamaswapV2 smart contracts.
+All you need to get your own version of ramaswap contracts up and running

 ## Setup: